sdvg/blog-posts/posts/tidy-mind-introduction.md

 (for personal stuff, when I'm at work), categories and stacks and a lot of features from the rich text editor (especially lists and checkboxes).

-I also tried a few alternatives: [Bear][bear] looks amazing, but I'm missing a lot of features, especially a better organization of documents.
+I also tried a few alternatives: [Bear][bear] looks amazing, but for me it is missing a lot of features, especially a better organization of documents.

 With [Quiver][quiver] I like, that it has more than one document type (Markdown, Code, Latex, Diagrams), but that alone is no real improvement over Evernote for me.